Health Consumers

 Citizen Briefings

-Research Participation Opportunity- Mind Your Nose (MYN) Study
+Mind Your Nose Study

 Upcoming CogTale Citizen Scientist Program

 CogTale will soon commence a program involving Citizen Scientists.
 Citizen science is an approach to science that incorporates citizens or consumers to participate in the scientific process, typically through the collection and analysis of data.
 Citizen science can also provide a great opportunity for consumers to learn more about the scientific process The citizens participating are sometimes referred to as ‘Citizen Scientists’.
-For CogTale, Citizen Scientists will be older individuals who are interested in cognitive-oriented treatments and want to learn more about data collection and analysis in science.
+For CogTale, Citizen Scientists will be older individuals who are interested in cognition-oriented treatments and want to learn more about data collection and analysis in science.

 If you wish to know more information about the program when it launches, please complete the expression of interest (EOI) form below.